top of page

 2018 - Subterranean. ( Group Show) Artists Open House Festival, Brighton, UK

 2017 - The Melancholy Way.
-Brighton, UK
+Open House, Brighton, UK

 2015 - Bed of Roses.
-Brighton, UK
+Open House, Brighton, UK

-2014 - Self Contained.
+2014 - Self, Contained.
 Salvage, Brighton, UK

 2014 - Creepy.
 Green Door Store, Brighton, UK